Average Weather in Šiauliai Lithuania

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 33% on July 6.

 Daily Chance of Precipitation

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year. Šiauliai experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Šiauliai.
 The most rain falls during the 31 days centered around June 24, with an average total accumulation of 2.6 inches.

 The least rain falls around February 21, with an average total accumulation of 0.5 inches.

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 Colder, drier snow tends to be on the higher end of that range and warmer, wetter snow on the lower end.

-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year. Šiauliai experiences some seasonal variation in monthly liquid-equivalent snowfall.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year. Šiauliai experiences some seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 5.3 months, from October 28 to April 7, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around December 23, with an average total liquid-equivalent accumulation of 0.5 inches.